alex-suspicious/OctoTex/README.md

 This tool allows you to load captured textures from rtx remix, convert them to png, upscale with ESRGAN or RealESRGAN, generate octahedral normals, roughness, metalness maps, and write it back to the existing rtx remix mod, or create a new one ( recomended ).

 ## AI PBR Models
-You can download ai models from Alex's <a href="https://drive.google.com/file/d/1AKyWlZ75V0T6SvhaLwwIiCrJL3Cl_-s2/view?usp=sharing" >Gdrive</a> and from <a href="https://drive.google.com/file/d/1FAUugbC8uMSiSzm0FtR-Wa3pP81zXz3H/view?usp=sharing" > mine Gdrive</a> and <a href="https://pastebin.com/9cM3CgxS" > mine torrent (Magnet Link)</a>
+You can download ai models soon...

 Put the models to the
   1. OctoTex/ai/PBR/checkpoints/disp